tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Braiins OS+ Manager/index_manager.rst

 The main object in the Braiins OS+ Manager is a group of devices called Farm.
 Every Farm has its Farm ID.
 It is a string you have to set on your Braiins OS+ devices if you wish to connect them to the Farm.
 Once connected, the devices send their performance data to the Braiins OS+ Manager every 120 seconds.

-Every Farm has its configuration that is being pushed to the devices immediately after each save.
+Every Farm has its configuration.
+When you update and save new configuration, it will be propagated to a device once the Manager receives next performance data payload from the device.
 Since the same config is applied to all devices in a Farm, **we strongly recommend that you create a separate farm for each device type** or simply a group of devices (even of the same type) you wish to configure differently.

 *******
 Sign Up